 This type of strategy also doesn’t care about cost per click targets.
 If you have an ad campaign with these targets set, this strategy will be wholly ineffective.

 Just like with target-based strategies, maximize strategies require time to learn the strategies you want them to perform.
-Automated bidding algorithms aren’t designed to make quick and sudden changes and if you try to do so, you’ll end up with a non-functional algorithm that is constantly readjusting.
+Automated smart bidding algorithms aren’t designed to make quick and sudden changes and if you try to do so, you’ll end up with a non-functional algorithm that is constantly readjusting.

 This rule applies doubly to marketers who are constantly seeking concrete proof of success and every time they don’t achieve it they want to switch and try something new.
 You’re more likely to achieve success with your algorithm if you allow it the time and space to grow properly.
 You may even find that a given strategy that you thought was underperforming, may do better than as time goes on.